 - 8oz raw shea butter

-- 3oz extra virgin olive oil (any non-comedogenic oil will work, including jojoba)
+- 3oz extra virgin olive oil (or any non-comedogenic oil, including jojoba)

 - 1 teaspoon vitamin E oil